Services this Week

 NOTE: Times and Locations for Lenten Services

-Please note: All evening Lenten services will be held at 6:30 pm this year in an effort to keep our schedule uniform throughout the season.
+Please note: All evening Lenten services are being held at 6:30 pm this year in an effort to keep our schedule uniform throughout the season.
 Also, please note the locations:

 - SUNDAYS: As always, at Holy Trinity Church (HT)